- 15 Nov 2007

 The Dynamic Interplay of Inequality and Trust: An Experimental Study

-Executive Summary — Trust makes economic agents more willing to engage in interactions involving the risk of being deceived.
+Overview — Trust makes economic agents more willing to engage in interactions involving the risk of being deceived.
 Like a lubricant, trust may positively influence efficiency and economic growth, and at the same time affect the distribution of wealth within an economy.
 However, trust is difficult to measure on both the microeconomic and the macroeconomic level.
 Survey data frequently discover individual attitudes toward trust, but cannot easily identify to what extent such self-reported attitudes reflect economic behavior, and how trust interacts with the dynamics of efficiency and distribution.
 This paper complements empirical and survey literature on the relationship between inequality and trust with the help of experimental games, which systematically investigate the dynamic interplay of trust, efficiency, and distribution.
 Key concepts include:

 - In an experimental economy that started with equal endowments, trust was relatively prevalent at the beginning, maybe due to low social distance as measured by initial wealth comparisons.

 - With increasing inequality, subjects started to condition their behavior on the opponent's wealth.
 Consequently, trust rates went down, and growth was attenuated.